Haiti earthquake death toll surpasses 300 | DW | 14.08.2021

 La Nouvelliste added that a Ministry of Public Works team was now making its way through the "bleak" ruins of the 31,000-strong town to clear collapsed buildings and search for the dead and injured.

+"The needs are enormous.
+We must take care of the injured and but also provide food, aid, temporary shelter and psychological support,'' he said.

-Among the dead was Gabriel Fortunè, a former senator and mayor of Cayes on the southern coast of Haiti, which unconfirmed reports suggest has taken significant damage.
+Among the dead was Gabriel Fortune, a former senator and mayor of Les Cayes on the southern coast of Haiti, which unconfirmed reports suggest has taken significant damage.

 "He was in a hotel, Le Manguier in Les Cayes, and the hotel crashed down.
 He is confirmed dead."
 Anne Rose Schoen, a Haitian journalist told DW.